Blog

 -

-Legal Chat Radio Interview - Lasting Powers of Attorney with Heidi Shearman
+Legal Chat radio interview - Lasting Powers of Attorney with Heidi Shearman

 9 Mar 2022What is a Lasting Power of Attorney (LPA) & why is it so important?
 Private Client expert Heidi Shearman discusses this and more with Connections Radio.